How Small Can 6G Reason? Scaling Tiny-to-Small Language Models for AI-Native Networks: Methodology

 \paragraph{LFM2.5-1.2B-Instruct} LFM2.5-1.2B \cite{liquidai2025lfm2} represents an architectural evolution of the hybrid Liquid design.
 It combines convolutional LIV blocks with grouped-query attention layers and is trained on an extended 28-trillion-token corpus.
 The model supports long-context reasoning (up to 32K tokens) while maintaining a memory footprint compatible with edge devices.
-This model is particularly relevant for analyzing whether hybrid architectures can shift the deterministic stability transition downward relative to conventional Transformers.